Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Analysis

 \subsection{Phase-spiral finder}

 We seek to identify the epochs and the corresponding locations across the stellar disc (chronogram cells) where the phase spiral is apparent (not necessarily a perfect match to the \gaia\ phase spiral, it must be noted).
-Rather than performing a visual analysis \citep[cf.][]{asa25a}, we opted for an automated procedure.
+Rather than performing a visual analysis as we did in \citetalias{bla21e}, we opted for an automated procedure.
 To this end, we adopted the approach put forward by \citet{gar22c}, who have successfully applied it in the systematic identification of phase spiral in a zoom-in, cosmological simulation.

-This method, which is based on the Fourier decomposition of the stellar distribution in vertical phase space, can be summarised as follows: The cell (either of a $\vp$- or a $\vR$-chronogram) is partitioned into $N$ concentric annuli of linearly increasing phase-space radius \mbox{$\tilde{R} \equiv (J_z)^{1/2}$}, where $J_z$ is the vertical action.
-Next, a Fourier analysis is applied to the distribution of stars within the cell for each annulus, which yields the amplitudes $A_m$ and phases $\phi_m$ of modes with $m=0$ to $m=6$.
+Their method, which is based on the Fourier decomposition of the stellar distribution in vertical phase space, can be summarised as follows: The cell (either of a $\vp$- or a $\vR$-chronogram) is partitioned into $N$ concentric annuli of linearly increasing phase-space radius \mbox{$\tilde{R} \equiv (J_z)^{1/2}$}, where $J_z$ is the vertical action.
+Next, a Fourier analysis is applied to the distribution of stars within the cell for each annulus, which yields the amplitudes $A_m$ and phases $\phi_m$ of modes $m=0$ to $m=6$ as a function of $\tilde{R}$; effectively a radial profile.

-A dipole-like signature is implied by an $(A_1/A_0)$ profile that is significantly higher than the profiles of the amplitudes of higher modes; a true one-arm spiral signature also requires a monotonically increasing\footnote{For a spiral wrapping up in a clockwise sense, as is the case of the \gaia\ phase spiral. } (roughly linearly) phase $\phi_1$ profile.
-Similarly, a two-arm spiral is revealed by a dominant \mbox{$m=2$} amplitude and monotonically increasing $\phi_2$ profile, etc. Henceforth we will concentrate on $m=1$ and will defer the analysis of $m=2$ modes \citep[cf.][]{hun22a,asa25a} to a forthcoming study
+A dipole-like signature is implied by a $A_1/A_0$ profile that is significantly higher than the profiles of the amplitudes of higher modes; a true one-arm spiral signature also requires a monotonically increasing\footnote{For a spiral wrapping up in a clockwise sense, as is the case of the \gaia\ phase spiral. } (roughly linearly) phase $\phi_1$ profile.
+Similarly, a two-arm spiral is revealed by a dominant \mbox{$m=2$} amplitude and monotonically increasing $\phi_2$ profile, etc. In this work, we will concentrate on $m=1$ and will defer the analysis of $m=2$ modes \citep[cf.][]{hun22a,asa25a} to a forthcoming study.